I am an empty hole inside of an empty hole.

 “I just don’t know anymore, Charlie.”

-I know at least he’ll answer in this deep pit called reality.
+I’m sure at least he’ll answer in this deep pit called reality.
 I know he’s looking down at my lime-colored head right now as I lie the useless thing in my arms, smelling the years-old school desk beneath me.

 “I’m dying.”
 I correct.
 “She was- all I cared about, Wire.”
 I’m hardly crying per say- instead, I simply sound like I’m crying whenever I speak.

 “You’ve realized there’s nothing for it.
 That you’re just unhappy and there’s nothing you can do about it.”